Hydrogenated carbon structures as directional sub-GeV dark matter detectors: 3D: nanotubes

-To determine the fraction of protons that manage to leave the CNTs forest from the top, we run a suitably-designed Monte Carlo simulation, whose details are reported in Appendix~\ref{app:MC}.
-First of all, given the size of the array considered in our simulation, lateral exits happen only for a small fraction of events.
-This fraction becomes even smaller for arrays of larger area, as it becomes much more likely for a proton to reach the top before reaching the sides.
+To determine the fraction of protons that manage to leave the CNT forest from the top, we run a suitably designed Monte Carlo simulation, whose details are reported in Appendix~\ref{app:MC}.
+First of all, one of the main outcomes of our simulations is the following: for arrays of area larger than $0.5 \text{ mm} \times 0.5 \text{ mm}$, events lost by later exits are completely negligible.
+This result is central, as it remains valid even if one were to consider a more realistic CNT forest, where the spacing between CNTs is somewhat irregular.
+This conclusion is stronger for larger arrays, as it becomes much more likely for a proton to reach the top before reaching the sides.
 The results for the probability that a proton escapes from the top are reported in Figure~\ref{fig:probs}.
-As one can see, this probability decreases strongly with increasing dark matter masses.
-Indeed, higher masses imply a much larger chance for the outgoing proton to have $E_\perp > 0.2 \text{ eV}$, and thus fall among those events that we consider as lost.
-From the large difference between the two curves we also deduce that we expect order one modulations, when the direction of the dark matter wind with respect to the orientation of CNTs changes.
-This can be used as a powerful leverage to discriminate the signal from the (isotropic) background.
+This probability decreases strongly with increasing dark matter masses.
+Indeed, higher masses imply a much larger chance for the outgoing proton to have $E_{xy} > 0.2 \text{ eV}$, and thus to fall among those events that we consider as lost.
+From the large difference between the two curves, we also deduce that we expect order one modulations, when the direction of the dark matter wind with respect to the orientation of CNTs changes.
+This can be used as powerful leverage to discriminate the signal from the (isotropic) background.
 The modulation decreases for masses $m_\chi \lesssim 10 \text{ MeV}$.
 This is indeed the regime where the typical dark matter momentum becomes smaller than the inverse spread of the initial proton wave function, $m_\chi v_\chi \lesssim 1/\lambda_{\paral},1/\lambda_{\perp}$---see Eq.~\eqref{eq:psi0}.
 Momentum conservation is then maximally broken by the wave function, and the final state proton retains less information about the direction of the incoming dark matter.

-In light of all this, the expected event rate for an array of CNTs is given by,
+In light of all this, the expected event rate for an array of CNTs is given by

 where $P_{\rm proton}$ is the probability reported in Eq.~\eqref{eq:Pproton}.
 The corresponding projected sensitivity is again shown in Figure~\ref{fig:projections}.
-Specifically, we assume for the CNTs to have a diameter of 10~nm, a distance of 50~nm between their centers, and a height of 100~$\mu$m~\cite{D5NR02221E}.
-For arrays with area $100 \text{ cm}^2$ and $1 \text{ m}^2$ the corresponding target mass is $M_{\rm H} = 0.84$ and $84$~mg, respectively.
+Specifically, we assume the CNTs to have a diameter of 10~nm, a distance of 50~nm between their centers, and a height of 100~$\mu$m~\cite{D5NR02221E}.
+For arrays with area $100 \text{ cm}^2$ and $1 \text{ m}^2$, the corresponding target masses are $M_{\rm H} = 0.84$ and $84$~mg, respectively.